New Assisted Dying Bill Introduced In UK Parliament - UrduPoint

 In Scotland, which has a separate legal system and devolved powers to set its own health policy, it is not a specific criminal offence.
 But it can leave a person open to other charges, including murder.

-Leadbeater told The Times that her bill reflected a shift in public opinion towards assisted dying, which has been legalised to varying degrees in a number of European countries.
+Leadbeater said her bill reflected a shift in public opinion towards assisted dying, which has been legalised to varying degrees in a number of European countries.

-"I am very clear the law needs to change, having met those families who have horrendous stories of suicide of loved ones, horrible painful deaths or going to other countries," she was quoted as saying.
+She promised "very robust, very secure safeguards" but said the main thrust of the change was about giving people at the end of their life choice.

-"People deserve a choice and they've not got that," she added, promising "safeguards and protections" at the heart of the bill.
+"This is not about disabled people.
+It's not about old people.
+It's about people who are terminally ill and the rights that I believe they should have," she told AFP.

 - 'Dangerous' -